Wolfxyz16/ShareTrip/pages/uc_create_alert.md

 - The alert gets stored.

 ## Flow:
-1. The actor opens the application and navigates to the "View Alerts" section.
+1. The actor opens the application and navigates to the "Search Ride Offer" section.
-2. The system loads and shows the overview of all alerts.
+2. The system loads and shows the form for searching for ride offers.
-3. The actor clicks on "Create new Alert".
+3. The actor inputs the origin and destination cities, the desired date, and the number of seats needed.
-4. The system loads and shows the form for creating a new alert.
+4. The actor confirms the details and submits the form.
-5. The actor inputs the origin and destination cities, the desired date, and the number of seats needed.
+5. The system processes the search criteria and displays a list of available rides that match the user's requirements.
-6. The actor confirms the details and submits the form.
+6. The actor can view the details of each ride offer, but can also click a button for creating an alert for new ride offers with the given inputs.
-7. The system processes the inputs, creates and stores the new alert.
+7. The actor clicks on the alert button.
-8. The system opens the "View Alerts" overview again with the added alert.
+8. The system processes the inputs, creates and stores the new alert.

 ## Alternative Flows:
-7a.
+5a.
 The inputs are invalid
 1. The system shows an error message indicating the invalid inputs.
 Go to 3.